 Whole Life Insurance… With so many life insurance options out there, deciding on a policy can be difficult.

 First, you’ll need to choose between Whole Life insurance and term life insurance.
-(Such as 20, 30 year term life insurance.)
-Above all, life insurance is a necessity for people who want to protect their family.
+(Such as 20, 30-year term life insurance.)
+Above all, life insurance is a necessity for people who want to protect their families.